-- Inform an appropriate agency without delay with any concerns that a child or young person may be at risk of abuse, suffering or neglect and seek advice from experts or the MDDUS if in doubt. - Seek consent from a child or young person judged to possess capacity to share their personal information, unless there is a compelling reason not to do so. - Confidential information can be shared without consent if there is a justification in the public interest or it is required by law. - Inform the child or young person if you have disclosed personal information without consent, providing details of what confidential information has been shared, with whom and for what reason unless to do so would place the individual or anyone else at increased risk of serious harm. - Always seek timeous advice from MDDUS if you are unsure what personal information to share and who to share it with, and to discuss how to manage any potential risks associated with the sharing of the information concerned.
+- Inform an appropriate agency without delay with any concerns that a child or young person may be at risk of abuse, suffering or neglect - and seek advice from experts or the MDDUS if in doubt. - Seek consent from a child or young person judged to possess capacity to share their personal information, unless there is a compelling reason not to do so. - Confidential information can be shared without consent if there is a justification in the public interest or it is required by law. - Do not delay disclosing relevant information in order to seek consent if this could place a child or young person at risk of significant harm. - Inform the child or young person if you have disclosed personal information without consent, providing details of what confidential information has been shared, with whom and for what reason unless to do so would place the individual or anyone else at increased risk of serious harm. - Always seek timeous advice from MDDUS if you are unsure what personal information to share and who to share it with, and to discuss how to manage any potential risks associated with the sharing of the information concerned.